ircop/pwgen/README.md

 cfg := pwgen.Defaults()
 cfg.Upper = true        // dont mix lower/uppercase
 cfg.UpperChance = 3     // uint [0-9]: chance to make character uppercase, for each letter
-cfg.Numbers = true      // to, or not to add random numbers cfg.NumChance = 5       // chance to add number, uint [0-9]
-cfg.Delims = []string{"-","^","_"}  // customize delimeters
+cfg.Numbers = true      // to, or not to add random number to some part of password cfg.Delims = []string{"-","^","_"}  // customize delimeters
 ```